GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 ---
 ## Scenario

-An organization is interested in building a chatbot that allows customers to find out the status of an order they have placed.
-The goal of this chatbot is to,
+An organization is interested in building a chatbot that allows customers to check the status of an order they have placed.
+The goal of this chatbot is to:

 * **Implement a chatbot that can be used across multiple contact center channels.** - The development team wants to quickly stand up a bot flow that they can use to process inbound chats.
 However, they want to leverage this flow in a non-channel-specific way to integrate it with a voice channel in the future.

 * **Implement a chatbot on their company website.** - The company wants to be able to deliver the chatbot on its company website with minimal coding effort.

-* **Integrate their chatbot with an AWS lambda to look up the order status for a customer** - The organization already has an AWS lambda that they use in other places for looking up customer order information.
+* **Integrate their chatbot with an AWS lambda to look up the order status for a customer** - The organization already has an AWS lambda that they use for looking up customer order information.
 They want to reuse this lambda in their chatbot to speed up overall delivery velocity and promote reuse.

 ## Solution

 The organization can leverage Genesys Cloud Architect bot flows, inbound chat, data actions and chat widget to build their chatbot.
 These Genesys Cloud components can provide the following capabilities.

 1. **Bot Flow**.
-This Genesys Cloud Architect flow allows you to define the utterances and intents associated with speech and text detection in a chat or voice bot.
+This Genesys Cloud Architect flow allows you to define the words and intents associated with speech and text detection in a chat or voice bot.
 2. **Inbound Chat Flow**.
 This Genesys Cloud Architect flow builds on top of a Genesys Cloud Bot flow.
 The inbound chat flow provides the integration and routing layer to get the customer to the right information or people.
 3. **Data Action**.
 A Genesys Cloud Data Action provides the integration point out to a third-party REST web service or AWS lambda.
 4. **Chat Widget**.
 The Genesys Cloud Chat widget allows you to configure and create a JavaScript chat widget that can deploy to an organization's website.